Sam-Osian/submission-joss/paper/paper.md

 future deaths from occurring.

-While these documents represent a rare, ground-level view into public safety risks, their potential for analysis has long been obstructed: reports are scattered across a judicial website whose topic filters omit entire swathes of content.
-The website offers no ability to mass-download reports into a single dataset, and many older reports exist only as scanned PDFs, which cannot be text-searched or analysed using conventional methods.
+While these documents represent a rare, ground-level view into public safety risks, their potential for analysis has long been obstructed.
+Reports are scattered across a judicial website whose topic filters omit entire swathes of content.
+The website offers no ability to mass-download reports into a single dataset, and many older reports exist only as scanned, image-based .pdfs, which cannot be text-searched or analysed using conventional methods.

 *PFD Toolkit* is a Python package designed to overcome these barriers.
 The toolkit automates the full pipeline of loading, cleaning, structuring and analysing PFD data, making